 College Fee

-Additional amounts charged to students in all graduate or undergraduate academic programs in a college, school, or division.
-The college fee is intended to reflect any additional charges for specific programs that have demonstrably higher instructional costs.
+Additional amounts are charged to students in all graduate or undergraduate academic programs in a college, school, or division.
+The college fee will reflect additional charges for specific programs with demonstrably higher instructional costs.

 Differential Tuition

-Tuition that is higher or lower than the base tuition established for each university campus or location and applies to all graduate or undergraduate academic programs in a college or school.
+Tuition that is higher or lower than the Published Tuition established for each university campus or location and applies to all graduate or undergraduate academic programs in a college or school.

 Program Fees